juglab/featureforest/docs/tutorial.md

     The default brush size is set to *one*.
 We recommended using very *thin* labels to avoid annotating unnecessary pixels.
 Neighboring pixels usually have similar features, which won't provide distinctive information for the training RF model.

 ## What about the post-processing?
-The post-processing is kind of our winning card!
-Well, since we are using a RF model for pixel classification, the produced masks, usually have holes and fuzzy edges, and post-processing is there to fix that!
+Post-processing is kind of our winning card!
+Since we are using a RF model for pixel classification, the produced masks usually have holes and fuzzy edges, and post-processing is there to fix that!

 ### Simple post-processing:
 The postprocessing will use a simple morphology and mean-curvature smoothing to fill holes and smooth the edges.
 You can set the number of smoothing iterations.